dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/modeling.md

 In Azure Cosmos DB, JSON documents are stored in containers.
 Unlike tables in relational databases, Azure Cosmos DB containers can contain documents with different shapes - a container does not impose a uniform schema on its documents.
 However, various configuration options are defined at the container level, and therefore affect all documents contained within it.
 See the [Azure Cosmos DB documentation on containers](/azure/cosmos-db/resource-model) for more information.

 By default, EF maps all entity types to the same container; this is usually a good default in terms of performance and pricing.
 The default container is named after the .NET context type (`OrderContext` in this case).
-To change the default container name, use <xref:Microsoft.EntityFrameworkCore.CosmosModelBuilderExtensions.HasDefaultContainer%2A>:
+To change the default container name, use <xref:Microsoft.EntityFrameworkCore.CosmosModelBuilderExtensions.HasDefaultContainer*>:

 ```csharp
 modelBuilder.HasDefaultContainer("Store");
 ```

-To map an entity type to a different container use <xref:Microsoft.EntityFrameworkCore.CosmosEntityTypeBuilderExtensions.ToContainer%2A>:
+To map an entity type to a different container use <xref:Microsoft.EntityFrameworkCore.CosmosEntityTypeBuilderExtensions.ToContainer*>:

 ```csharp
 modelBuilder.Entity<Order>().ToContainer("Orders");